 The original idea behind Exodus Tracker was small and specific: watch private jets on OpenSky and flag when the herd starts moving in a way that doesn’t match the baseline.
 The world’s wealthy tend to leave a country a little before the news cycle catches up — bizjet activity is one of the earliest, leakiest crisis signals you can pick up without paying anyone for data.

 That idea worked.
 Then it kept growing.
-Today the system synthesises 22 independent indicators — aviation, FX, equities, fixed income, credit, prediction markets, news tone, civil unrest, internet outages, AIS shipping, USDT P2P premiums, refugee flows, seismic events, Wikipedia pageviews — into a single composite called the Exodus Tracker Index (ETI).
+Today the system synthesises 25 independent indicators — aviation, FX, equities, fixed income, credit, prediction markets, news tone, civil unrest, internet outages, AIS shipping, USDT P2P premiums, refugee flows, seismic events, Wikipedia pageviews, plus a physical-hazard layer (humanitarian relief demand, health-security alerts, climate hazards) — into a single composite called the Exodus Tracker Index (ETI).
 One number, 0 to 100, refreshed every five minutes.
-On top of that sits a causal model that says which indicators are worth pulling on if you want to actually move the system, not just watch it.
+On top of that sits a causal model that says which indicators are worth pulling on if you want to actually move the system — and which, run in reverse, says what the matrix would have to look like to behave a certain way, and whether the model holds up against its own history.

 Why composite indices usually fail